How Melatonin Can Help You Sleep And Feel Better

-Melatonin works alongside your body’s internal clock (circadian rhythm) to help you fall asleep.
+Melatonin works with your body’s internal clock (circadian rhythm) to help you fall asleep at night.
 However, melatonin itself won’t knock you out.
 It binds to receptors in the brain to let your body know that it is night-time so you can relax and fall asleep easier.

 What Causes Low Levels of Melatonin?

 Too much light at night (blue light), stress2, smoking3, inadequate exposure to light during the day4, and aging can impact melatonin production.

 Here Are A Few Things You Can Do to Sleep Better:

 - Avoid watching television, using cellphones, or a laptop at least 30-60 minutes before bedtime.

 - Create a nightly routine such as reading a book, taking a warm shower, or meditating.